OpenSource Blogging with Jekyll GitHub VSCode Part2

 Gemfile.lock

-- you can ignore it. -
+- you can ignore this file

 index.html